TheUkShadow/HA-Addons/dynu_updater/DOCS.md

   - **TLS** If enabled, MQTT will connect using a secured connection.
 Ensure you change the **Port** accordingly.
   - **Validate Server Certificate** If enabled, the app will verify the MQTT server certificate is valid for the **Host**.
   - **Private Key File**, **Certificate File**, and **CA File** may be required for the TLS connection, depending on how the MQTT server has been configured.
 These are not required if the MQTT server is using a SSL certificate provided by this app.

+All options are checked before the main services run.
+If any options are found to be invalid, an error message is logged and the app stopped.
+Do not enable the Watchdog option, until the app has successfully run once.

+By default, the IP Updater service will check and update the IP address of all hostnames in **IP Update Hostnames**.
+If IPv6 is enabled in the Dynu control panel and AAAA records exist in the domain, then the service will update both IPv4 and IPv6 addresses.
+IPv6 can be disabled manually in the Configuration using **Disable IPv6**.
+If you want to update the IP address for every A/AAAA record in the Dynu domain, add a single hostname to **IP Update Hostnames** with \*.yourdomain.com.

+The Certificate Manager will create an SSL certificate for all the hostnames in **Certificate Hostnames**.
+These must be valid for your Dynu domain or an error is raised.
+Wildcards are supported (*.yourdomain.com or *.sub.yourdomain.com).
+The primary domain (yourdomain.com) is not automatically included and must be added to the list of hostnames, if required.
+Up to 100 hostnames can be added to the certificate.
+Hostnames which would be covered by a wildcard, are automatically ignored.
+If you specify \*.yourdomain.com and sub.yourdomain.com, then sub.yourdomain.com is not added to the certificate.
+Duplicate hostnames are also ignored.